 “‘The Yellow Rolls Royce’ may be a rich, handsome, colorful vehicle.
-But, aside from its varied passengers, it simply indicates that the Rolls can be pretty rough on romance.”
+But, aside from its varied passengers, it simply indicates that the Rolls can be pretty rough on romance.”The New York Times

 The most enjoyable part of this vehicle (see what I did there?) is probably the Shirley MacLaine/Alain Delon/George C. Scott/Art Carney story.
 Scott is a Capone-style 20s gangster, MacLaine is his gun moll, and Delon is her seducer, while Carney gets to drive his boss and the moll around and keep tabs on what Delon is up to while sightseeing in the Rolls.
 I said enjoyable, but probably meant amused.

 TCM accompanied this showing with a short shown in theaters at the time extolling the virtues of the Rolls Royce and its appearance in the forthcoming film.
 This makes it seem that Rolls Royce had paid millions for a movie-length advertisement, and that’s not far off the mark.
 There is an attempt to focus on the stories in the anthology, but that yellow car is always in at least the background, ubiquitous.